9 Tips for Hiring Experts and Avoiding Gunslingers

 There is a tendency to believe that public sector investigators (government entity investigators) are not hired guns because they are full-time employees and therefore were not "hired."
 Some may believe, then, that the investigator would not be inclined to report answers in any favorable way.
 But, simply being a public sector investigator does not eliminate the potential for bias.

 The primary issue all experts have to deal with when evaluating evidence is bias.
-Psychology experts have determined a number of biases exist due to many factors, which are beyond the scope of this article.
+Psychology experts have determined that biases exist due to many factors which are beyond the scope of this article.
 But, suffice to say, bias does in fact exist and in order for a forensic investigator to reduce the influence of those biases as much as possible, a number of steps should be followed.

 9 Tips for Hiring Experts: How to Avoid the Gunslinger

 - Firm leadership.
 It starts at the top.
 Leadership is likely the most important influence of a forensic firm regarding (and/or adopting) a hired gun mentality.
 If the firm has strong values that support objective research and a "tell it like it is" approach to their investigations, then individuals within the firm are less likely to feel the pressure to lean toward their client's interests and provide a report that may ignore facts and evidence.

 - Consultation and peer review.
 In a firm that is filled with truth-seekers rather than hired guns, experts are more likely to consult one another on cases.
 When findings are formally reviewed by peers, it adds another dimension and degree of objectivity.